 Alternatively this Skywatcher Heritage 130 Dobsonian is slightly larger in aperture, so has better light gathering meaning you can look further into space, and is approximately £150 brand new.

 There are 3 main designs of telescope:

-Most people think of telescopes as long tubes, where you look through one end and point the other in the direction you want to view (think pirates)
+When most people think of telescopes as long tubes, where you look through one end and point the other in the direction you want to view (think pirates, djarrrr)

-This is a refractor and uses lenses to magnify the image, bringing it to focus at the eyepiece.
+This is a refractor, the same type of thelopes those same pirates used.
+It uses lenses to magnify the image, bringing it to focus at the eyepiece.